bng94/heroku-bot/README.md

 you can access these variables by using `process.env.YOUR_VARIABLE_NAME`

 > Example: `process.env.TOKEN`
-# Starting up the bot

-You can run the bot using command line with one of the two commands listed:
+### You can run the bot using command line with one of the two commands listed:

 * `Node index.js`
-  * You can also type `npm start` to run this `node index.js`
 * `pm2 start index.js`

 *Recommended to use pm2 start if you want the bot to run 24/7, and restart if it crashes or encounters a bug.
 Also able to restarts upon using the restart command*

-# Setup
+## Creating Commands

-#### The following setup are based on Discord-Features-Handler package.
+> ⚠ **NOTE:**  The following setup are based on discord-features-handler package.
 We are using this package to handle our discord events, setting up command and slash commands as well as our modules files.
-You can read more about the package in the [DiscordFeaturesHandler Documentation](https://bng94.gitbook.io/discord-features-handler-docs/).
+You can read more about the package in the DiscordFeaturesHandler Documentation.

-## Creating Commands
 Command files must contain the following properties:
 * name - name of the command.
 * description - description of the command